-- The above chart shows the total statutory benefit payment profile for each accident quarter for all claims across all heads of damage (HOD) - The more mature accident quarters are still developing, and this is mainly due to not at-fault non-minor claimants who are still eligible to receive statutory benefits - The ultimate cost per accident quarter will not be known with certainty until after five years after the accident quarter, due to not atfault non-minor claimants being entitled to statutory benefits until this point, as well as the larger payments relating to the award of damages being finalised - It appears for most recent accident quarters, claimants are receiving higher payments compared to previous quarters at the same point of development.
+- The above chart shows the total statutory benefit payment profile for each accident quarter for all claims across all heads of damage (HOD) - The more mature accident quarters are still developing, and this is mainly due to not at-fault non-minor claimants who are still eligible to receive statutory benefits - The ultimate cost per accident quarter will not be known with certainty until after five years after the accident quarter, due to not atfault non-minor claimants being entitled to statutory benefits until this point, as well as the larger payments relating to the award of damages being finalised - It appears for most recent accident quarters with the exclusion of COVID quarter 2021Q3, claimants are receiving higher payments compared to previous quarters at the same point of development.
 This may be due to insurers now having better established claims operations which are resulting in claimants receiving payments earlier, rather than higher payments overall.
-However, this is not known with certainty until the profile of these accident quarters develops over time compared to the earlier periods.
+However, this is not known with certainty until the profile of these accident quarters develops over time compared to the earlier periods. - For accident quarter 2021Q3, it appears that total gross payments are trending lower compared to previous accident quarters after one quarter of development.
+This is likely driven by the lower reported claim numbers due to the second COVID-19 lockdown in NSW.